Matt Harvey Looks Forward To A New Beginning With The Cincinnati Reds

 Matt Harvey struggled on the mound in his eight appearances with the Mets this season.
 The former MLB all-star went 0-2, with a gaudy ERA of 7.00 prior to the Mets chose to move on from him.

-Days after the New York Mets designated Matt Harvey for assignment they agreed to trade him (courtesy of the New York Times) to the Cincinnati Reds.
+Days after the New York Mets designated Matt Harvey for an assignment, they agreed to trade him, according to the New York Times, to the Cincinnati Reds.
 By finding a trade partner for Matt Harvey, the Mets were able to receive some compensation for the high profile pitcher.

 The Mets were able to get catcher Devin Mesoraco from the Reds.
 Getting a pitcher of Matt Harvey’s past pedigree should help Cincinnati.
 In return, Matt Harvey receives a fresh start.

-Matt Harvey told reporters he believes he can help the Reds (courtesy of The Athletic).
+Matt Harvey told reporters he believes he can help the Reds, reports The Athletic.
 Harvey insists that his chapter with the Mets has come to a close and he wants to move forward.

 “There’s a lot of good memories and a lot of bad.
 After today, I’d like to not talk past experiences with the Mets.
 I’d like to move forward with my new organization and do everything I can to help them.”